tiy-lv-frontend-2016-09/tiy-lv-frontend-2016-09.github.io/syllabus.md

 ### Office hours and one-on-one instruction

 A teacher or TA will be available Monday-Friday from 9 AM to 5 PM at minimum.
 During lab time, you can schedule one-on-one time with either of us.
 After hours, we may be available in the classroom or in Slack, which we use for group communication.

-### Holidays

-TBD

-## Topics

-These topics are listed week-by-week.
-However, this list is not definitive and we will reorder things based off how the class is going.

-Each list of topics is a list of things students should be comfortable with at the end of that week.

-I'm still working on finalizing all of the topics for each week.
-I'll make sure to keep this updated.

-### Week 1 Objectives
-TBD

-### Week 2 Objectives
-TBD

-### Week 3

-TBD

-### Week 4

-TBD

-### Week 5

-TBD

-### Week 6

-TBD
-### Week 7

-TBD

-### Week 8

-TBD

-### Week 9

-TBD

-### Weeks 10-12

-You will be working on your final project and presentation during this time.

 ## Capstone project